-Meanwhile, this otherwise good 1914 silent film — made in Hollywood to capitalize on the Taisho eruption — was banned in Japan on grounds that it presented the Japanese as primitive people.
+Meanwhile, this otherwise good 1914 silent film — produced in California and released less than six months after the real-world Taisho eruption — was banned in Japan on grounds that it presented the Japanese as primitive people.
 They had a point, especially given their work at the time on Sakurajima, one of the first uses ever of modern volcano observation techniques.
 (Also, the Buddha isn’t into cursing.)

 Volcanologists are still trying to understand the apparent connection between Aira’s ground movement and Sakurajima’s eruptions.